- SBA loans offer small businesses fixed sums at a specific interest rates.

 To qualify for a CDC/504 loan, a business must:

-- Be a for-profit company (note that certain types of “passive or speculative” business, such as some financial investment activity, are ineligible for CDC/504 financing)
+- Be a for-profit business (note that certain types of “passive or speculative” business, such as some financial investment activity, are ineligible for CDC/504 financing)

-- Not have assets of more than $15 million
+- Not have fixed assets of more than $15 million

 - Have an average net income of no more than $5 million (after federal tax deductions) for the previous two years of operation